Budget office puts virus relief bill cost at $1.8 trillion

 The CBO report comes as Washington is manuevering over replenishing a popular “paycheck protection” program with another $250 billion.

-Most of the federal deficit impacts of the so-called CARES Act would come in the 2020 budget year ending Sept.
+Most of the federal deficit impacts of the $1.8 trillion coronavirus relief act would come in the 2020 budget year ending Sept.
 30, with the legislation projected to add $1.6 trillion to that year’s deficit tally.
 The deficit for 2020 was already heading well above $1 trillion and is certain to shatter the previous record of $1.4 trillion recorded by the Obama administration in the aftermath of the Great Recession of more than a decade ago.

+The recently-passed measure contains $377 billion for the paycheck subsidy program, $293 billion for $1,200 direct payments to most Americans, $150 billion for state and local governments, and $268 billion for more generous unemployment benefits, among other costs.

 The CARES legislation is by far the largest of three coronavirus relief bills passed this year.